Dog Sled Adventures

 Basic 1 Day Dog Sledding Trip

-For trips without round trip transportation or 1st night motel accommodation: Upon Booking we will send you meeting instructions in South River on the northwest corner of Algonquin Park.
+For trips without round trip transportation: Upon Booking we will send you meeting instructions in South River on the northwest corner of Algonquin Park.
 Please plan to be there at 8:30 am the morning of your trip.

 The morning of your trip date we

 meet at our orientation centre where you will meet your guides and train with

 your dog team in preparation for the journey into the Algonquin wilderness for

 a day long trip through many remote wilderness trails and lakes.
 We like to

 allow plenty of time for rest stops, lunch on the trail and the many incredible